 Case Study Competition

-The Sport Entertainment and Venues Tomorrow (SEVT) conference is pleased to announce its 6th annual undergraduate student case study competition, which will take place on Thursday, November 15, 2018 in Columbia, SC at the USC Alumni Center.
+The Sport Entertainment and Venues Tomorrow (SEVT) conference is pleased to announce its 7th annual undergraduate student case study competition, which will take place on Thursday, November 21, 2019 in Columbia, SC at the Columbia Convention Center.

 Further details and the official undergraduate case study competition rules are listed below.